bolshakov/active_record-sequence/README.md

 # etc.
 ```

-You con use previously created sequence by instantiating `Sequence` class:
+You can use previously created sequence by instantiating `Sequence` class:

 ```ruby
 ActiveRecord::Sequence.create('numbers', max: 2, cycle: true)